macstadium/catalog/task/orka-modular/0.1/README.md

 ## Installation

-Before you can use these `Tasks` in Tekton pipelines, you need to install them and the Orka configuration in your Kubernetes cluster.
+Before using these `Tasks` in Tekton pipelines, you need to install them and the Orka configuration in your Kubernetes cluster.

 **Default namespace installation**

-To install in the `default` namespace of your Kubernetes cluster, run the following command against your actual Orka API endpoint.
+To install in your Kubernetes cluster's `default` namespace, run the following command against your actual Orka API endpoint.

 ```sh
 ORKA_API=http://10.221.188.100 ./install.sh --apply